dworthen/blog/content/posts/2019-02-24-blazor-state-management1-data-binding.md

 }
 ```

+If you refresh the browser, you will see that we still have the same functionality.
 Well, we didn't break anything.
 We still have component-scoped data-binding.
 Why use an event listener instead of bind?
-Using an event listener allows us to have side effects, like calling StateHasChanged.
+Using an event listener allows us to have side effects, such as calling `StateHasChanged`.

 ```aspnet
 @* UpdatePerson.cshtml *@